Pearlicia/simple-rest-api/README.md

 chmod 777 /var/run/docker.sock
 ```

-## Workflow Overview:

-In this guide, we will leverage GitHub Actions and Docker to write a CI/CD workflow.
-We'll deploy a Node.js application, containerize it, and publish it to EC2.
-The workflow consists of two jobs: "Build" and "Deploy."

-### Build Job:

-1. **Checkout Source:** Fetch the source code.
-2. **Login to Docker Hub:** Authenticate Docker login using GitHub Secrets for Docker username and password.
-3. **Build Docker Image:** Build the Docker image for the Node.js application.
-4. **Publish Image to Docker Hub:** Push the Docker image to Docker Hub for later use in deployment.

-### Deploy Job:

-1. **Pull Image from Docker Hub:** Pull the Docker image from Docker Hub on the EC2 instance.
-2. **Delete Old Container:** Remove any existing Docker container to avoid conflicts.
-3. **Run Docker Container:** Start the Docker container on the EC2 instance.

-### Setting up Self-Hosted Runner on EC2:

-Configure a self-hosted runner on AWS EC2 to enable GitHub Actions to run on your instance.
-The runner will facilitate tasks like pulling the Docker image and running the container.

 ### Accessing the Application:

 After deployment, access the Node.js application on the EC2 instance by updating security group inbound rules to allow traffic on port 5000.